What is The Art & Practice of Movement?

 As humans, it is essential, perhaps critical, that we (re)turn toward the understanding that all of life is movement.
 In spite of being a “dancer”, I had to (re)learn to inhabit my bodily self; to feel truths and release lies; to find clarity in my own unique, self-loving, purpose: a conscious participation in what Kimerer calls, “a rhythm of bodily becoming.”
 The A&PofM is simply an opportunity to move and move again into our truest selves, into the overcoming of obstacles, into more knowledge, and even through pain, into the ultimate source of life found in our moving bodily self.
 It is the practice of any movement —listening for impulses to move that arise— and allowing this movement to inspire our potential to craft a healthier and more beautiful life.

 We can also feel in the collective body the egregious affects the movements colonizers have made in this nation and throughout the earth: there have been patterns of movement, from minds operating over bodies, on the land and water and toward others that are continuing to cause great harm.
 When we stopped moving to love, to connect, to think and to evolve, we stopped our ability to live in relationship with the earth: wars proliferated, waters polluted, forests and mountains destroyed for our selfish uses, animals went extinct, prisons overflowed, and children neglected.
-Until we undo these patterns with new patterns of movements in love for all that is, the structures that exist will continue to reverberate within the collective societal and ecological body.
+Until we undo these patterns with new patterns of movements in love for all that is, the structures and impoverished rhythms that exist will continue to reverberate and dominate within the collective societal and ecological body.

 Imagine if we changed the patterns of movement within our own bodily selves and the potential impact this would have in the outer world.
 Imagine what the mind colonizing the body means for us internally: What thoughts, conditionings, ideologies, doctrines, “shoulds” and “shouldn’ts” move within and obstruct a loving purpose in this life?
 This work of undoing and transfiguring individual and collective pain begins in the bodily self.
 How we move from inside impacts what we create, perceive, conceive and draw from in the outer world.
 The inner and outer world is an interconnected whole of which we are all a significant part.
 We have the capacity to (re)imagine and (re)create the world through our moving bodily selves.